 VV is a warm-hearted and relatively small subject organization, and we are open for new members.
 As the oldest subject organization in the Department of Economics, we have dear traditions, but we don’t like to get stuck; we rather drive strive toward carrying out activities that look like ourselves every year.
 So, this is the perfect subject organization for freshmen and even older students who want to get involved in low-threshold activities.

 Come and give our events, meetings or excursions, a try and soon enough you will find yourself in VV 's crew.
 A new board and staff will always be elected around the end of the year around November, and no previous experience is required for most positions.
 You will learn everything essential along the way!

 You can identify YET students who started in 2017 or later from the dark blue student boilersuit (haalarit) of the umbrella organization VITA of the Department of Economics, and those who started before 2017 from MYY's dark green student boilersuit.
 You might also recognize us from our mascot, Jallu the Polar Bear, who is always on adventures.

 “At VV, the team is just super casual, and a board wash is a great way to network with other than your own classmates!
 Feel free to join!” – Susanna, Secretary

 “I was immediately interested in VV in the freshman year because the events and the people at VV were all really nice.
-Now it has become an organization dear to me, where all ideas are received with joy and a twinkle in the corner of my eye.
+Now it has become an organization that is dear to me, where all ideas are received with joy and a twinkle in my eye.
 It is easy to take ownership of an activity in an organization where everyone is happy to encourage and help.
-I feel that this makes it much easier for me to apply to larger organizations or unions when, for example, meeting practices and cooperation skills are well possessed.” – Anna, Publicist
+I feel that this makes it much easier for me to apply to larger organizations or unions when, for example, meeting practices and cooperation skills are well in hand.” – Anna, Publicist